arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 # Design

-The proposed design is named after [Cesium](https://en.wikipedia.org/wiki/Caesium), the element most commonly used in atomic clocks.
+The proposed design is named after [Cesium](https://en.wikipedia.org/wiki/Caesium), the stage most commonly used in atomic clocks.
 It focuses on simplicity by restricting:

 1. The attributes of the time-series data that can be stored.